cmmr/EsViritu/README.md

   `cd EsViritu`

-  3)  use the file `environment/EsViritu.yml` with `conda create` to generate the environment used with this tool
+  3)  use the file `environment/EsViritu.yml` with `mamba create` to generate the environment used with this tool

-  `conda env create --file environment/EsViritu.yml`
+  `mamba env create --file environment/EsViritu.yml`

   4)  Activate the environment